ocean-tracking-network/resonATe/docs/index.rst

 Distance Matrix
 ---------------

-This takes a file created by the White-Mihoff False Filtering tool.
+This takes a DataFrame created by the White-Mihoff False Filtering tool.
 The file contains rows of station pairs with the straight line distance between them calculated in metres.
 A station pair will only be in the file if an animal traveled between the stations.
 If an animal goes from stn1 to stn2 and then to stn3, pairs stn1-stn2 and stn2-stn3 will be in the file.
 If no animal goes between stn1 and stn3, that pair will not be in the file.
 The tool also takes a file that the researcher provides of ‘real distances’.
 The output will be a file which looks like the first file with the ‘real distance’ column updated.
 Details are in :ref:`Distance Matrix Tool <distance_matrix_page>`

 .. _interval: